Hogmanay (Moon of the Hag), Oidhche Challuinn, New Year's Eve, St. Sylvester's Day

 For you to celebrate your Hogmanay in Scottish style and toast the New Year at the chime of the 12 bells, why not choose from our range of Scottish Thistle glassware.

-Introducing a fabulous new design the Glencoe Thistle available in embroidered cosmetic bag, doilies, table runner, napkins, jewellery purse, jewellery roll, pill box purse, spectacles case and pocket tissue holder.
+The Glencoe Thistle is our customers' favourite Scottish design, available in embroidered cosmetic bag, doilies, table runner, napkins, jewellery purse, jewellery roll, pill box purse, spectacles case and pocket tissue holder.

 The Balmoral Thistle design is one of our customer's favourite Scottish Thistle designs.
-The beautifully embroidered items include table runners, table cloths, jewellery rolls, jewellery purses, pocket tissue covers, spectacles cases and towels.
+The beautifully embroidered items include table runners, doilies, bib and coaster sets, jewellery rolls, jewellery purses, pill box purses, pocket tissue covers, spectacles cases and face cloths.
 All make lovely gifts for the Hogmanay celebrations.

 Winged Heart design and create handpainted stained glass gifts in the Scottish borders.
 They are the leading company in the UK for handpainted stained glass gifts.
-Their range of designs are available in paperweights, photoframes, mirrors, crystal window pendants, static window clings, window roundels and panels.
+Their range of designs are available in paperweights, mirrors, static window clings, window roundels and panels.
 The Scottish Thistle window roundel, Scottish Flowers static window cling and Scottish Thistles and Flowers paperweight are shown below.

 A Happy and Prosperous New Year to all our customers

 If you wish to be kept up to date on all our products and promotions please join our mailing list.